Campus Box 1077

 St. Louis, MO 63130-4899

-Professor Singer is a co-convener of the “Feeling in the Middle Ages” faculty seminar and a member of the Association of Women Faculty (AWF) Board.
-She is the webmaster and a founding member of the Society for the Study of Disability in the Middle Ages.
+Professor Singer is a co-convener of Washington University’s interdisciplinary medieval reading group.
+She is a founding member of the Society for the Study of Disability in the Middle Ages.
 Her seminar topics have included the cultural memory of Joan of Arc; relationships between medieval and contemporary culture; contacts between Europe and the East in medieval literature; and body and disability in medieval texts.
-Professor Singer is the coordinator of French 307.
+Professor Singer is the Director of Undergraduate Studies in French.